rahul2227/data_sanitization_pipeline/README.md

 > **Disclaimer:** GitHub Copilot is used only for validating pull requests and not for authoring any code.
 This can be easily verified by seeing commit history.

+## Streamlit App (Preview)

+An interactive Streamlit UI is provided to run the pipeline step-by-step without the CLI.

+- Launch with your conda env (`test_env`):
+  - `conda run -n test_env streamlit run streamlit_app.py`
+- Upload a CSV with a `text` or `segments` column, or use the demo data.
+- Proceed through tabs: Preprocess → Contamination (lite) → Membership → Sanitize.

+Note: First run may download models (SentenceTransformers) depending on features used.